Skip to Content

 4. VA Loan

-Those with current or former military service have access to an incredible owner-occupied financing option: the VA home loan.
+Borrowers with current or former military service have access to an incredible owner-occupied financing option: the VA home loan.

 How To Buy a Multifamily Property

-4. Shop for multifamily properties.
-Examine the local rental market and ask your agent how much the units will rent for and if there’s strong demand.
+4. Shop for multifamily properties: Examine the local rental market and ask your agent how much the units will rent for and if there’s strong demand.

 Use Future Rental Income To Qualify